Barriers for top management teams

 What causes a management team not to achieve potential?

 The central area of accountability & authority of each team member is typically their functional area, making membership in the top management team an extra task.
-If the management team is viewed as one of many competing demands, then nobody feels the accountability or authority of creating & sustaining the team.
-Even though management team members give great care & attention to teams, they develop within their business units, individually & collectively they neglect the most important team – the Senior Management Team.
+If the management team is viewed as one of many competing demands, nobody feels the accountability or authority of creating & sustaining the team.
+Even though management team members give great care & attention to teams, they develop within their business units, individually & collectively, they neglect the most essential team – the Senior Management Team.

 - The CEO or board chair is accountable for the top management team.

-- Make time & priority for the team to develop their Goals, Roles, Procedures that are aligned, horizontally + vertically, within the organization.
+- Make time & priority for the team to develop their Goals, Roles, and procedures horizontally + vertically, within the organization.

 - Meet at least 2 hours monthly to evaluate strategic goals & progress.
 Also, identify cross-functional barriers that need to be improved.